The World's Favourite Horse: The American Quarter Horse

 Thankfully, genetic tests have been developed for all of these conditions and these are available to horse owners and breeders for a small fee.
 Genetic testing is important so that, hopefully, these diseases can be eradicated from future generations of horses.

-Main article photo: Courtesy of AQHA - In 1968, the AQHA commissioned Orren Mixer to paint the “ideal American Quarter Horse.”
+Main photo: Courtesy of AQHA - In 1968, the AQHA commissioned Orren Mixer to paint the “ideal American Quarter Horse.”
 He has large, muscular hindquarters, a short back, sloping shoulders, medium length neck, and a short head with small ears.

 This article originally appeared in the March 2010 issue of Canadian Horse Journal.